openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 This binding integrates with [Lutron](http://www.lutron.com) lighting control and home automation systems.
 It contains separate binding support for four different types of Lutron systems:

-* RadioRA 2 and other systems that can be controlled by Lutron Integration Protocol, such as Homeworks QS, RA2 Select, and Caseta PRO
+* RadioRA 2, HomeWorks QS, and other systems that can be controlled by Lutron Integration Protocol, such as RA2 Select, and Caseta Pro
 * The original RadioRA system, referred to here as RadioRA Classic
 * Legacy HomeWorks RS232 Processors
 * Grafik Eye 3x/4x systems with GRX-PRG or GRX-CI-PRG control interfaces

 Each is described in a separate section below.

-# Lutron RadioRA 2 Binding
+# Lutron RadioRA 2/HomeWorks QS Binding

-**Note:** While the integration protocol used by this binding should largely be compatible with other current Lutron systems, this binding has only been fully tested with RadioRA 2 and Caseta.
+**Note:** While the integration protocol used by this binding should largely be compatible with other current Lutron systems, this binding has only been fully tested with RadioRA 2, HomeWorks QS, and Caseta with Smart Bridge Pro.
-Homeworks QS support is still a work in progress.
+Homeworks QS support is still a work in progress, since not all features/devices are supported yet.
-RA2 Select is believed to work, but it is unconfirmed.
+RA2 Select has been reported to work with the binding, but support is unconfirmed.
-It has not yet been tested with Quantum, QS Standalone, or myRoom plus systems.
+The binding has not been tested with Quantum, QS Standalone, or myRoom Plus systems.

 **Note:** Caseta support is only possible with the Smart Bridge **Pro** hub.
 The standard Caseta hub does not support Lutron Integration Protocol.